Johnathan-Bill/Sand-Simulation-2/README.md

 - Optimization Issues
     - The (without altering settings) simulation handles upto  14400 (non-void particles) (determined by screen size and pixel size in game.py) particles.
 This is a lot of particles, which can cause slow downs once the screen is full of them.
 ## Recent Changes
+- Steam, Smoke, Gas dissipation
+- Oil is instantly consumed by fire and doesnot generate ash
+- Steam can dissipate into water
+- Water extinguishes fire
+- lava destroys wood and moss
 - Added Fire
 - Fire Dissipation
 - Fire creates smoke